 Much of the American West was trekked by Sacagawea, the bilingual Shoshone woman known for her role in the famed Lewis and Clark expedition.
 Born in 1788 or 1789, she grew up in the foothills of the Rocky Mountains in the Salmon River region of what is now Idaho.
 She accompanied the Lewis and Clark Corps of Discovery expedition from the northern plains to the Pacific Ocean and back, acting as an intermediary between the men and the Native tribes they encountered.
 Today, Southeastern Washington’s Sacajawea State Park sits where the Snake and Columbia Rivers meet—and where her expedition with Lewis and Clark once paused.
 To learn more about Sacagawea and the native tribes in the area, head to the interpretive center, which covers the park’s history.

-To follow Sacagawea’s journey for yourself, pick up Moon Pacific Northwest.
+To follow Sacagawea’s journey for yourself, pick up:

-To learn more about Carr, her art, and Canada’s First Nations history, check out:
+To learn more about Laveau and other Louisiana legends, check out:

 Pennsylvania-born biologist and nature writer Rachel Carson has been called the mother of the modern environmental movement—largely because of this 1962 book on the harmful effects of pesticides, Silent Spring.
 Carson was born in 1907 in Springdale, about 18 miles north of Pittsburgh along the Allegheny River.
 Today, you can visit the Rachel Carson Bridge in Pittsburgh, which got its new name on Earth Day in 2006, or, if you really want to honor her legacy, get out into nature and hit the Rachel Carson Trail just north of the city.
 Many brave souls attempt the entire trail every summer during the Rachel Carson Trail Challenge, a 34-mile, sunrise-to-sunset endurance hike, but hiking just a segment of the trail is well worth it, too.